dfe-analytical-services/shiny-template/README.md

 ## How to contribute

-We welcome all suggestions and contributions to this template, and recommend raising an issue in GitHub to start discussions around potential additions or changes with the maintaining team.
+We welcome all suggestions and contributions to this template, and recommend [raising an issue in GitHub](https://github.com/dfe-analytical-services/shiny-template/issues/new/choose) to start discussions around potential additions or changes with the maintaining team.

 ### Flagging issues

-If you spot any issues with the application, please flag it in the "Issues" tab of this repository, and label as a bug.
+If you spot any issues with the application, please flag it in the [issues tab of this repository](https://github.com/dfe-analytical-services/shiny-template/issues), and label as a bug.
 Include as much detail as possible to help the developers diagnose the issue and prepare a suitable remedy.

 ### Making suggestions

-You can also use the "Issues" tab in GitHub to suggest new features, changes or additions.
+You can also use the [issues tab of this repository](https://github.com/dfe-analytical-services/shiny-template/issues) to suggest new features, changes or additions.
 Include as much detail on why you're making the suggestion and any thinking towards a solution that you have already done.

 ---